humdrum-tools/humdrum-documentation/guide/ch34/index.md

 rather than <span class="unix">grep</span> assures that the output retains the Humdrum syntax (see [Chapter 12](/guide/ch12)).
-Maintaining the Humdrum syntax will allow us to use <span class="tool">extract</span> to isolate just the `**pcset` data.
+Maintaining the Humdrum syntax will allow us to use <span class="tool">extract</span> to isolate just the
+<span class="rep">pcset</span> data.
 Finally, we create an inventory of the pc sets.
+The
-The process is repeated &mdash; once for beginning slurs/phrases, and once for ends of slurs/phrases.
+process is repeated &mdash; once for beginning slurs/phrases, and once for ends of slurs/phrases.